robinlu0705/rt-file-uploader/README.md

                     progress: 100,
                     errMsg: '',
                     userDefinedData: {
+                      /**
+                       * anything you need, the component stores it and pass it back to you on `getFiles`
+                       * e.g.
+                       * hash: data.hash
-                        /* anything you need */
+                       */
                     }
                 });
             }).fail(function() {
-                /* invoke update with the list of shape: */ update($.map(dataArray, function(data, idx) {
+                /* invoke update with an array of objects with the properties: */ update($.map(dataArray, function(data, idx) {
                     id: itemList[idx].id,
                     url: '',